kontent-ai/model-generator-js/README.md

 -   `addTimestamp`- Indicates if timestamp is added to generated models
 -   `addEnvironmentInfo`- Indicates if environment info stamp is added to generated models
 -   `elementResolver`- Name resolver for elements.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
+-   `optionalElements`- Indicates if model generator should mark 'Not Required' elements as optional
 -   `contentTypeFileResolver`- Name resolver for content type filenames.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 -   `contentTypeSnippetFileResolver`- Name resolver for content type snippet filenames.
 Available options are: